May 7, 2020

 RECAA often works to raise awareness through theatrics.
 They were excited to repurpose elements of theater to build the escape game, including role playing, narrative, and props.
 The group’s interactive approach draws on literature on social justice education that encourages students to be active participants in the processes of education.

 “I didn’t have a lot of knowledge of elder abuse and mistreatment before starting the project,” says researcher Scott DeJong, an MA student in Communications, said he appreciated that the experiences of the RECAA members were brought to the attention of younger generations.
-“Elder abuse is actually a cultural issue that generationally we need to work towards.
+“Elder abuse is actually a cultural issue that generationally we need to work towards ending.
 You can be a witness – it’s just as much on you to call people out or recognize situations to help prevent it.”

 The group is hosting a webinar about the social justice escape room on June 15, 2020 from noon to 1 p.m.
 ET with the CREGÉS Conference.
 To register: https://fr.surveymonkey.com/r/15-06-2020.